Stigma and suicide

 How we talk about suicide matters.
 Our language can either reinforce harmful stereotypes, or create a more supportive and kinder society.

 Our Language Matters campaign launched on World Suicide Prevention Day 2024 and aims to challenge stigma around suicide.
 On this page you’ll find resources on stigma and suicide.
 Join us as we explore how language shapes stigma and discuss what we can do to challenge it.
-This page will be updated regularly, so check back often.

 On this page: